iltenahmet/iltenahmet.github.io/content/portfolio/echoes-of-steel.md

 weight = 2
 +++

-[Echoes Of Steel](https://store.steampowered.com/app/2580010/Echoes_Of_Steel/) is a third person shooter with both melee and ranged enemies.
+[Echoes Of Steel](https://store.steampowered.com/app/2580010/Echoes_Of_Steel/) is a third person shooter with both melee and ranged enemies, with 70%+ positive reviews on [Steam](https://store.steampowered.com/app/2580010/Echoes_Of_Steel/).
 Developed and published by me, as a solo developer.

-You can find the game on [Steam](https://store.steampowered.com/app/2580010/Echoes_Of_Steel/) and follow the development on my [YouTube channel](https://www.youtube.com/@iltenahmet).

 The game includes:
 - Animation-supported movement, shooting & reload mechanics.